teran/deduplicator/README.md

 # Deduplicator

-Deduplicator is a Adobe Lightroom plug-in to deduplicate photos in catalog based on perceptual hashing algorithms.
+Deduplicator is a Adobe Lightroom Classic CC plug-in to deduplicate photos in catalog based on perceptual hashing algorithms.

 # Installation

 > File -> Plug-in Manager -> Add -> [Pick deduplicator.lrplugin file]

-*NOTE:* Since Adobe Lightroom doesn't copy plug-in files on installation to any safe place, you normally should choose a place your not going to delete plug-in file from.
+*NOTE:* Since Adobe Lightroom Classic CC doesn't copy plug-in files on installation to any safe place, you normally should choose a place your not going to delete plug-in file from.
 Usually for plugins is used `~/Library/Application\ Support/Adobe/Lightroom/Plugins/` or something like that.

 # Usage